bizboz1981/ferocious-fitness/README.md

   * make sure update profile form fields are hidden unless button clicked
 * **Create URLs and Templates**: Implement URLs for registration, login, and profile management, and create basic templates (register.html, login.html, profile.html).
 * **Test Authentication**: Make sure users can sign up, log in, and manage their profiles.
 Testing this early is critical, as it’s the foundation of the project.
+* **Add Content to Homepage**: Add copy and images to homepage to show instantly what site is about.

 ## Phase 2: Products and E-commerce